marvelousNinja/cloudfoundry_helios_guide/README.md

 # ruby 1.9.3p484 (2013-11-22 revision 43786) [x86_64-linux]
 ```

-As you can see, I'm using Ruby 1.9.3 (newer versions should do fine too).
+As you can see, I'm using Ruby 1.9.3 (and newer versions should do just fine).
 Also, I prefer to use RVM and gemsets to play around.
 Let's create an empty gemset.
 ```
 rvm gemset use 1.9.3-p484@cf_helios --create